dschonholtz/Neuralink/README.md

 Let's back up a second, and explain why I chose Huffman, what it does, and why I thought it might do well here.
 Then we'll explain why this might be too good to be true.

 Huffman, encodes common values via a tree with smaller binary representations.
 This means that your most common values take the least bits.

-And we saw in our distribution of data, we have a lot of common values!
+This is good, because as we saw in our distribution of data, we have a lot of common values!

 In my implementation in python, I built an optimal huffman tree for each 5 second data source individually.
 This meant that every piece of data had a representation in the huffman tree, and that nothing else did.

 The obvious problem there, that I didn't realize until after implementing it, is that this means that if you must decode in a separate place from where you encode, you either have to have a common pre-determined tree, or you must transmit the entire tree!
+The common tree is viable, but will be large!

 So I attempted to build a huffman implementation that is based off of the entire distribution of all of the data, and found that this of course is outperformed by zip by decent margin.
-When we peak under the hood at the zip algorithm, DEFLATE, this makes sense too.
+This makes sense when we peak under the hood at the zip algorithm, DEFLATE.
 DEFLATE uses huffman trees and combines it with a form of run length encoding to get such a good general performance.

 I was almost ready to give up, but then I was briefly looking at the raw binary and saw the sinusoidal pattern you normally see in EEG data.